Skip to content

 The Real Cost of Not Knowing

-A single unplanned shutdown of a large centrifugal compressor in a continuous chemical process can generate losses in the hundreds of thousands before the root cause is even identified.
+Unplanned downtime in process industries typically costs two to five times more than equivalent planned downtime.
+A single unplanned shutdown of a large centrifugal compressor can generate losses in the hundreds of thousands before the root cause is even identified.
 If a periodic endoscope inspection program — even one conducted quarterly — identifies developing damage early enough to schedule a controlled intervention, the avoided loss can justify years of inspection program costs.

 Building an Inspection Program That Works